Cryosphere Studies at UTIG

 Graduate Education Opportunities

 Every other summer, UTIG offers a Field Methods for Polar and Planetary Science field course designed to provide hands-on training in the collection and processing of geophysical and geomorphic data for graduate and upper-level undergraduate students.
 The class involves travel to a planetary analog landform (past sites have included debris-covered glaciers in Utah and Wyoming), opportunities to plan and execute an exploration field campaign, and collaborative data analysis opportunities after the fieldwork to synthesize results into abstracts that can be presented at US and international conferences.
-For more information, contact Jack Holt or Joseph Levy.
+For more information, contact Jack Holt.